 Children know their targets for next steps in the core subjects and these are shared with them in class.
 SEND Support Agreement targets are shared with the children in class and during interventions.
 Parents have access to their children's termly targets through the EduKey Provision Map programme to support them further at home.
-Parents are provided with log in details at the start of the academic year.
+Parents are provided with log in details at the start of the academic year or when their child moves onto the SEN register.